guibou/PyF/Readme.md

 cabal new-test
 ```

+There are a few available shells for you.

+- `nix-shell` is the default, current GHC version with language server available.
+- `nix-shell ./. -A pyf_xx.shell` is another GHC version (change `xx`) without language server.
+- `nix-shell ./. -A pyf_xx.shell_hls` is another GHC version (change `xx`) with language server.

+We also provide a few utility functions:

+- `nix-build ./ -A hlint` will check hlint.
+- `nix-shell ./ -A ormolu-fix` will format the codebase.

 # Library note

 `PyF.Formatters` exposes two functions to format numbers.
 They are type-safe (as much as possible) and comes with a combination of formatting options not seen in other formatting libraries: